 1. Does any agency, either state or local, regulate blasting at mining operations?

 The Land Reclamation Program does regulate blasting at coal mine sites, but has no laws or regulations for other types of mining.
 There are a few county governments and municipalities (St. Louis County, St. Charles County, City of Sugar Creek) who regulate blasting activities.
-There are no state level agencies who are involved in the regulation of blasting at surface or underground mines, however, other that coal mining as noted above.
+In 2007, House Bill 298 was signed into legislation which regulates blasting activities.
+This legislative bill created the Missouri Blasting Safety Act.
+The act requires individuals who use explosives to have a blaster's license or be supervised by a person with a blaster's license.
+The act directs the Division of Fire Safety to create a blaster's licensing program.
+The act lays out qualifications for license applicants, which include completing an approved blaster's training course and passing a licensing examination.
+Licenses are valid for three years and may be renewed upon the applicant meeting renewal requirements as specified in the act.
+Blasters are required to have a license.
+You can contact Division of Fire Safety 573-751-2930 to learn more about this law and regulations.
 The Mine Safety and Health Administration, (MSHA), has an office in Rolla, Missouri, 573-364-8282, and regulates blasting at mining operations from the standpoint of worker safety.
 They can get involved if there are dangerous occurrences at mine sites, such as blasted rock being thrown off-site onto neighboring property.
 They usually won’t get involved in the case of blasting activities that damage to water wells, window breakage, cracked walls, etc.

 2. Can I take sand or gravel out of a stream or do I need a permit from anyone?